Straight Outta Compton (film): Reactions from the depicted

 On June 10, 2015, MC Ren took to Twitter to voice his displeasure at the lack of exposure his character had in the Straight Outta Compton trailer, saying "Man fuck these bitches at universal pictures leaving me out the movie trailers tryin [sic] to rewrite history" and "When you have bitches work on a hip hop film that don't know shit about hip hop this is what happens.
 How the hell u [sic] leave me out after all the work I put into them records."
 After the film's release, Ren tweeted, "True fans know my role in the group as far as lyrics are concerned, don't let the movie fool you about my contribution to the group."
 He later praised the filmmakers saying, "Congrats to the cast and crew.
 Great job of telling our story."

-Despite being a founding member, Arabian Prince's contribution to the group has been ignored in the movie, and his character has a brief, uncredited cameo in the film when the album cover for 'Straight Outta Compton' is shown momentarily.
+Despite being a founding member, Arabian Prince's contribution to the group has been ignored in the movie, and his character has a brief, uncredited cameo in the film when the album cover for Straight Outta Compton is shown momentarily.
 While going on record that he personally harbored no ill will towards the producers, Arabian Prince did note that it led to numerous inquiries and interview requests as to the possible reasons for such a revisionist approach.
 According to Arabian Prince, "Maybe for 50% of the [movie] scenes, I was there in real life, on stage, or in the studio.
 A lot of N.W.A's early music production was done with my equipment."
+Initially, Brandon Lafourche was cast in the role of Arabian Prince.
+Despite appearing in early photoshoots, the character was cut from the film.
+Gray explained that "It felt like a mistake to focus on someone who wasn't in the group for that long.
+It was a challenge to narrow ten years down into two hours."

 On August 24, 2015, DJ Alonzo Williams referred to the film as "a great fusion of fantasy and reality", after admitting that he enjoyed the film.
 He disputed the accuracy of the scenes where he forbade gangsta rap from being played at his club, saying that the members of N.W.A had not started gangsta rap at that point.
 He also commented on the scene when Dr. Dre was bailed out of jail by Eazy-E, saying that Dr. Dre had been jailed several times for non-payment of parking fees and that he had an argument with Dre after having bailed him out of jail numerous times.
 When Alonzo refused to bail Dre out another time, Eazy-E bailed him out instead.
 Alonzo claimed that it was he who introduced Eazy-E to Jerry Heller and that contrary to how it was depicted in the movie, he was supportive of Boyz-n-the-Hood, unlike most others at the time.